 Another important factor to consider is texture.
 While this might seem like a less obvious sign, it’s just as critical.

-- Sticky Feel: Raw chicken meat should have a firm, slightly sticky texture.
+- Sticky Feel: Raw meat should have a firm, slightly sticky texture.
 However, if it feels excessively sticky or slimy, that’s a warning sign of spoilage.

 Check the Expiration Date and Sell-By Date